xmos/xscope_fileio/doc/00_quickstart.rst

 The |xscope_fileio| library consists of three components:

-* **Device Library**: provides functions for managing files from an xcore.ai.
+* **Device Library**: provides functions for managing host files from an xcore.ai.
 The functions are similar to the ones used in the C Standard Library ``<stdio.h>``, like fopen, fread, fwrite, and fclose.

 * **Host Application**: an executable that runs on the host machine and communicates with the device application.